New York Post temporarily deletes, then edits false story that claimed Harris' book was given out in migrant 'welcome kits' - KTVZ

 On the media tour, Southern California News Group staff photographer Brittany Murray took a photo of a single copy of the Harris book sitting on a cot along with a backpack and hygiene items.
 A cot in the background of the shot has two unrelated books on it.
 Another Murray photo from the media tour shows different books on other cots.

-It is unclear why the New York Post decided to claim that something illegal had occurred or to suggest that the Harris book would be included in welcome kits.
+It is unclear why the New York Post decided to suggest that the Harris book would be included in welcome kits.
 Murray said in an email that there were no more than five books in the section of the facility they toured, “all different titles/authors,” and that the “only mention of books during the tour was a request for book donations from the public.”

 Nathaniel Percy, a Long Beach Press-Telegram reporter who was on the tour with Murray, said in an email, “I did not see any other copies of Harris’ book while on the tour.”
 Percy also said, “I did not see anything suggesting that the children would be receiving any books in welcome kits upon their arrival.”

-Note: This article has been updated with tweets from reporter Laura Italiano.
-CLARIFICATION: This article has been updated to remove an assertion that the New York Post’s use of the word “illegally” was in reference to the shelter’s supposed distribution of Harris’ book to migrant children.
-The word “illegally” could have been a reference to how the children had crossed the US border.